Genusbiz/docs/README.md

 Note that a commit automatically will trigger a rebuild of the docs site, which will be available at [docs.genus.no](http://genusdocs.azurewebsites.net) in about 5 minutes.

-Please provide commit comments in English.
+Please provide any commit comments in English.
+It is not necessary to provide commit comments for minor changes like correcting spelling errors or similar.

 ## How to use markdown